11 MIN READ

 Critically Appraising Information

 But then Alice has a troubling thought.
 What if the story wasn't true?
 What if she just shared a "fake news" story?
-After all, she didn't check the source, and it was from a website she'd never heard of before.
+After all, she didn't check the source.

 If she has been a victim of fake news, and then added to the rumor mill herself, how will people ever trust her again?